sweattep/modern_quotes/README.md

 >i put my orange four-inch syringe in the door hinge

 >The Lakers brought him in and tried to make him a different player, tried to force him to be something he is not.
 And that led to a lot of the problems they had with each other.
 But the Lakers left him hung out to dry there.

+>You have to compete.
+You have to push yourself.
+And you have to do it every day.